 There is even a brewery onsite for the beer lovers amongst us.
 Many of the food stalls have a permanent spot but some do change on a regular basis so there’s always something new to try – we can personally recommend the Gourmet Hot Dog kitchen, the vegan hot dog is amazing.
 We’re not the only ones who love a dog-friendly dinner down Mercato Metropolitano either, this Southwark foodie heaven featured in Amber the Basset Fauve’s My Dog-friendly London Guide to Elephant & Castle last year.

 And we mustn’t forget the onsite Italian delicatessen store which our Italian friends tell us is heavenly.
-Finally, some good news for Mercato fans, a new Mercato Metropolitano is opening in Mayfair later this year which we can’t wait to sniff out if it’s any good as the original which no doubt it will be.
+And some good news for Mercato fans, a new Mercato Metropolitano has opened in Mayfair which is of course also dog-friendly.
+Read all about Mercato Mayfair below.

 Where: 42 Newington Causeway, London SE1 6DR